mrauer/gitdump/README.md

 <!-- CONTRIBUTE -->
 ## Contribute

-If you have any ideas or find a bug, you could always submit on the "Issues" section but you can also directly help since the project is opensource.
-Those are the commands you need to run a local machine:
+If you have any ideas or find a bug, you could always submit on the `issues` section but you can also directly help since the project is open source.
+Those are the commands you need to run on a local machine:

 ```sh
 make dev (run a dev machine assuming you have docker installed)